lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 We almost done, we just miss the second most important feature in a ToDo list application: the ability to mark an item as "completed" (and reopening it if it isn't done yet).

-To do so we need to add one more method to the <code>TasksListController</code> tableview delegate and modify the <code>tableView(tableView, cellForRowAtIndexPath:indexPath)</code> method to show a <code>UITableViewCellAccessoryCheckmark</code> (a small "v" checkmark on the right) and change the their title's font color to a light grey if they are completed.
+To do so we need to add one more method to the `TasksListController` tableview delegate and modify the `tableView(tableView, cellForRowAtIndexPath:indexPath)` method to show a `UITableViewCellAccessoryCheckmark` (a small "v" checkmark on the right) and change the their title's font color to a light grey if they are completed.

-The last method to add is <code>tableView(tableView, didSelectRowAtIndexPath:indexPath)</code> and as its name suggests, it's called whenever the user click on a cell in the table, passing the position of the item in the list.
+The last method to add is `tableView(tableView, didSelectRowAtIndexPath:indexPath)` and as its name suggests, it's called whenever the user click on a cell in the table, passing the position of the item in the list.

 {% highlight ruby %}
 # file app/controllers/TasksListController.rb